asierarranz/asierarranz.github.iold/_posts/2017-01-17-Razer-Blade-CUDA.md

 title: Ubuntu 16.04 on Razer Blade 2016 QHD 1060 GTX
 ---

+The Razer Blade is the best small notebook for machine learning available in the market, so here you have the steps I have follow to deal with some of the issues that the standar Ubuntu installation has.

-Disk Management -> Shrink volume, free 30-50Gb Download Ubuntu 16.04
+- First, in Windows, go to Disk Management -> Shrink volume, and free around 30-50Gb
+- Download Ubuntu 16.04
-Flash it into an USB usuing Rufus
+- Flash it into an USB using Rufus
-Reboot & keep F1 pressed to enter BIOS
+- Reboot & keep F1 pressed to enter BIOS
-Disable Secure Boot & Save
+- Disable Secure Boot & Save
-Reboot & keep F12 pressed
+- Reboot & keep F12 pressed
-Select UEFI: (your externar_usb_name)
+- Select UEFI: (your externar_usb_name)
-Install Ubuntu
+- Install Ubuntu
-Connect to wifi if you have
+- Connect to your wifi
-Install Third Party & Download updates
+- Install Third Party & Download updates
-Choose manually partitioning (Something else)
+- Choose manually partitioning (Something else)
-Select the new partition, check format, and add an Ext4 file system.
+- Select the new partition, check the format box, and add an Ext4 file system.
 Mount point: / We do it in this way to avoid the creation of a swap partition that could damage the SSD due to a high ratio of Writes/Reads.
 Discard that warning.

 -----------

 sudo apt update